Discover Rottnest Island by bike. Cycling is a fun recreational activity for all ages and is environmentally friendly.

 ADAMS have an Annual Transport Pass which provides unlimited usage of the hop on hop off Island Explorer service and the accommodation shuttle that runs between Georgie Bay, Kingston Barracks and the settlement.
 More information available here.

-View the Seasonal Essential Guide for current bus schedules.
+View the Seasonal Island Guide for current bus schedules.

 Explore the Main Settlement's shops and restaurants, head to nearby beaches or explore the Wadjemup Walk Trail.